 Another setback for the daughters can be the misconception that they were simply handed their current roles - a fact that Christina Armentano is deeply aware of.
-"I truly believe that when you are in a family business you can't feel like it is a right of passage and you have to say, 'I am earning my keep every single day," says Armentano.
+"I truly believe that when you are in a family business you can't feel like it is a right of passage and you have to say, 'I am earning my keep every single day,'" says Armentano.
 "You have to have that work ethic where you are the first one there in the morning and the last one to leave."

 Alexandra Weisz seconds this.
-"We all play to our strengths but it's all a team effort, if someone has to cover the phones I will answer the phones, and there is nothing below me or above me," she says.
+"We all play to our strengths but it all a team effort, if someone has to cover the phones I will answer the phones, and there is nothing below me or above me," she says.
 "It is a team mentality and we are all there for each other."

 And according to Joanna Simone, this teamwork can have some major positives.
-"You, as a younger generation, are really watching the person that is leading you and, in my position, I am really trying to soak up everything [my father] is doing," she says.
+"You, as a younger generation, are really watching the person that is leading you and, in my position I am really trying to soak up everything [my father] is doing.
+I am inspired by everyone here, but I am also really trying to watch my dad," she says.